LXJS/training-koa/03-routing/README.md

+Unlike Express and many other frameworks, Koa does not include a router.
-Routing in Koa can be done very easily with `this.request.path` and `yield next`.
+Without a router, routing in Koa can be done by using `this.request.path` and `yield next`.
 To check if the request matches a specific path:

 ```js